Master of Arts in Educational Leadership

 - Demonstrate a basic understanding of Scripture, theology, hermeneutics, and church history.

-- Demonstrate Christlikeness through personal Bible study and interaction within the Christian community to pursue growth in Christlikeness.
+- Utilize personal Bible study and interaction within the Christian community to pursue growth in Christlikeness.

-- Know the theoretical base for Christian educational leadership.
+- Describe the theoretical base for Christian educational leadership.

 A regionally accredited bachelor’s degree or its equivalent.